nthparty/fsu/README.rst

 Purpose
 -------
 When applications that employ the `Snowflake Python SDK <https://docs.snowflake.com/en/user-guide/python-connector.html>`_ must work with resources that are spread across multiple accounts, it can be useful to tie Snowflake configuration information (both credentials and resource data) directly tot associated Snowflake resources (*e.g.*, by including the  configuration data within URIs).
-This library provides methods that extract Snowflake configuration data and method  parameters from URIs, offering a succint syntax for passing (directly into Snowflake methods) configuration data and/or resource names that are included within URIs.
+This library provides a class that extracts Snowflake configuration data and method  parameters from a URI, offering a succint syntax for passing (directly into Snowflake methods) configuration data and/or resource names that are included within URIs.

 Package Installation and Usage
 ------------------------------